Micha-Git/SEMAPhases/pages/be_go_development_in_the_sema_tool_environment.md

 ## Postman (API Platform)
 The tool Postman is an API platform for building, using, and testing  APIs [Pos-Wha].
 The tool can be used to send requests to a HTTP API.

-Be "Implementing a Microservice in Golang" includes a description how to create a HHTP request with Postman.
+Be "Implementing a Microservice in Golang" includes a description how to create a HTTP request with Postman.

 ## References